What are Dark UX Patterns?

 They work.
 At least in the short term.
 And many people focus on quick metrics to show success.

-Boosting this months turnover might look great but what if these tactics backfire — bad reviews, mistrust, these newly gained customers flocking to the competition because they no longer trust you.
+Boosting this months turnover might look great but what if these tactics backfire?
+Massive fines, bad reviews and mistrust.
+These newly gained customers flocking to the competition because they no longer trust you.

 Long-term these tactics can cost a lot.
 So we advise being aware of them, and avoiding them.